 Section 4: How to Tell If a Drill Bit Is for Metal?

-There are different ways you can tell if a drill bit is for metal or other materials.
-Hence, you must take note of the following.
+You can tell if a drill bit is for metal or other materials in different ways.
+Hence, it would be best if you took note of the following.

 4.1 The tip angle